arvinemadi/arvinemadi/README.md

 ### Hello, I'm Arvin Emadi 👋

 - 🔭 I’m currently working on NLP, RNA-seq, and high-resolution Image-Processing
-- 🌱 I’m enthusiastic ML/AI System Design
+- 🌱 I’m enthusiastic in ML/AI System Design
 - 👯 I’m looking to collaborate on Kaggle competitions
 - 🤔 I’m looking for help with new NLP ideas
 - 💬 Ask me about any tech related stuff